pallets/werkzeug/docs/tutorial.rst

 Step 3: The Environment
 -----------------------

-Now that we have the basic application class we can make the constructor do something useful and provide a few helpers on there that can come in handy.
+Now that we have the basic application class, we can make the constructor do something useful and provide a few helpers on there that can come in handy.
 We will need to be able to render templates and connect to redis, so let's extend the class a bit::